 Anhydrous Ammonia with Intent to Manufacture Methamphetamine

 It is a crime in Lubbock to possess or transport certain precursor chemicals with the intent to use them to manufacture a controlled substance.
 One of those precursor chemicals is anhydrous ammonia.
-When anhydrous ammonia is stored or transported in a container that is not designed for that purpose, and under some other circumstances, the law presumes an intent to use anhydrous ammonia to manufacture methamphetamine.
+For example, when anhydrous ammonia is stored or transported in a container that is not designed for that purpose.
+Under some other circumstances, the law presumes an intent to use anhydrous ammonia to manufacture methamphetamine.

-The anhydrous ammonia crime of possessing or transporting this substance with the intent to manufacture methamphetamine is a second degree felony, punishable by a prison sentence of not less than two years or more than 20 years.
+The anhydrous ammonia crime of possessing or transporting this substance with the intent to manufacture methamphetamine is a second degree felony.
+Therefore, punishable by a prison sentence of not less than two years or more than 20 years.

 How a Lubbock Drug Lawyer Can Help

-If you have been arrested for theft of anhydrous ammonia, you should be represented by a criminal defense attorney who has substantial experience handling federal prosecutions.
-You can ask questions about your case or make an appointment by calling Texas Criminal Defense Group or by submitting our online contact form.
+In conclusion, if you have been arrested for theft of anhydrous ammonia, you should be represented by a criminal defense attorney who has substantial experience handling federal prosecutions.
+As well as asking questions about your case or make an appointment by calling Texas Criminal Defense Group or by submitting our online contact form.
 We are ready to help.